 ii.
 The Socialist Alliance (SA), made up of several sects and some Left social democrats in England and Wales, formed in 1999 but fell apart in 2003, following the feuding of the two main sects, the SWP and SP.
 The coup de grace was delivered by the SWP.
 The breach between the SWP and SP did not stop these two from trying to join up again, along with a few trade union bureaucrats, in the Trade Union and Socialist Coalition (TUSC) in 2010.
 This electoral alliance survived long enough before becoming a victim of the rise of Corbyn and Left Labour.
 In between the SA and TUSC, the SWP allied with celebrity populist politician, George Galloway to create Respect.
 Galloway’s ego was far too big to be contained in any organisation, so Respect soon fell apart, leaving the SWP split, with the first of several breakaways – Counterfire (2010), ISG in Scotland (2011), ISN, (2013) and RS21 (2014) – of which only Counterfire and RS21 remain.
 In 2013, some other sects created the Left Unity Party (LUP), jaded as they were with the behaviour of the larger sects.
 LUP became another proto-party hoping to win over Left social democrats in the ‘Spirit of 45’.

 iii.
 In Wales, there was briefly the post-SA Forward Wales (FW) set up in 2003.
 It was fronted by the decidedly non-charismatic, but nevertheless would-be populist, former Labour MP, John Marek.
 The SA’s inability to state clearly what it meant by Welsh self-determination, more Welsh devolution or a Welsh Republic, contributed to the split,.
-This was accentuated by coupled by then Left British unionist, George Galloway’s strident anti-Welsh language prejudices, when Respect appeared on the scene.
+This was accentuated by then Left British unionist, George Galloway’s strident anti-Welsh language prejudices, when Respect appeared on the scene.
 FW did not last long and, as is quite common with populist leaders, they can quickly turn from Left to Right – Marek into the Conservative Party, whist Respect’s Welsh-language hater Galloway headed into the arms of Nigel Farage.